SidOfc/browserino/README.md

 Without specifying the second argument the value for unknown properties will always be `nil`

-Which will return a `Browserino::Agent` object containing all the information parsed out of the supplied user agent.
+`Browserino::parse()` will return a `Browserino::Agent` object containing all the information parsed out of the supplied user agent.
 On this object there are a few method calls you can do to retrieve information.

 ```ruby